Is the Pain Overwhelming?

 What's read as trauma by our nervous systems is dependent on many different factors, but what we do know is that experiences of oppression and material scarcity lower our ability to be resilient in the face of trauma.

-In other words, experiences of oppression are read as trauma to our nervous systems and otherwise impact how trauma is stored and experienced.
+In other words, our social context creates experiences and conditions that are read as trauma to our nervous systems and otherwise impact how trauma is stored and experienced.

-Trauma healing is fundamentally about reorienting towards more choice and more agency.
+Trauma healing is fundamentally about restoring choice and agency

 Highly effective trauma therapy involves: